 Sturdy and well designed

 Some water pools on drainboard

 Another convenient feature is the removable drainboard, which sits at an angle and helps to drain water directly into the sink.
 The draining technology isn’t perfect; we noticed that some water pooled in the corners of the tray.
 However, you can easily remove the drainboard and wipe it down between uses.
-Even though the tray retained some water, our tester was pleased to see that it protected their countertop from any drips.
+Even though the tray retained some water, we were pleased to see that it protected the countertop from any drips.
 Measuring 7 x 20 x 14.96 inches, this heavy-duty rack takes up a good deal of counter space, especially in a small kitchen.
 It is available in a more compact size, though, which measures 5.54 x 15.87 x 12.63 inches.

 Price at time of publish: $70

 Dimensions: 7 x 20 x 14.96 inches︱Material: Stainless steel︱Colors: Gray

 Best for Small Spaces

 Can be an in-sink or countertop unit

 Doesn’t come with a tray

 If you need a simple dish rack to dry your dishes and utensils after a good wash, look no further than Neat-O’s Deluxe Chrome-Plated Steel Small Dish Drainer.
 The coated wire base protects dishes and countertops from scratching, while the feet keep the rack securely in place.
 If you have a double sink, you could use this unit as an in-sink rack to maximize space.
 We used it as a countertop model and thought that it worked great.
 Just note that it doesn’t come with a drying mat.
 You will have to purchase one separately.